QCResUNet: Joint Subject-level and Voxel-level Segmentation Quality Prediction: Introduction

 Medical image segmentation plays an indispensable role for accurate diagnosis, monitoring, treatment planning, and population studies of diseases in modern medicine by enabling precise delineation of anatomical structures and pathological regions~\citep{garcia2017review,litjens2017survey}.
 In particular, precise segmentation of healthy and abnormal anatomy into multiple classes using magnetic resonance imaging (MRI) is crucial in this process.
 Recently, deep learning-based methods have achieved state-of-the-art performance in automated segmentation tasks including brain tumor~\citep{unet,deepmedic,modunet,nnunet,brats1} and cardiac~\citep{tran2016fully,khened2019fully,zhou2021nnformer} MRI segmentation.
 However, deep neural networks are sensitive to data distribution.
 This makes them prone to reduced performance when applied on out-of-distribution MRI scans due to variations in acquisition protocols, contrast, image quality, etc. Therefore, quality control (QC) is necessary to thoroughly assess segmentations before they are used for clinical purposes or large-scale research studies.
 QC tools are required to detect severe segmentation failures on a per-case basis, pinpoint areas needing segmentation refinement at the voxel level, and provide a quality measure for downstream analyses.
 Previously proposed QC methods fall into four main categories: uncertainty estimation-based, generative model-based, reverse classification accuracy (RCA)-based, and regression-based.

 The first category of automated segmentation QC methods operates on the premise that high uncertainty is reflective of poor quality segmentations~\citep{ng2018estimating,ALBA2018129,sander2020automatic,ng2020estimating,bai2018automated,uncertainty,jungo2020analyzing,mehta2022qu}.
 Accordingly, most studies focused on developing uncertainty measures to aggregate voxel-wise uncertainty as a proxy for segmentation quality measures, such as Dice Similarity Coefficient (DSC).
 However, most developed proxy measures~\citep{ng2018estimating,uncertainty,jungo2020analyzing} have not demonstrated a strong correlation with DSC.
 Moreover, non-negligible errors in uncertainty estimation were observed at the voxel level resulting in unreliable subject-level uncertainty aggregation~\citep{jungo2020analyzing}.
-Additionally, these methods can only be applied to deep learning-based models, and thus cannot be used to assess the quality of segmentations obtained by other methods.
+Although there are also segmentation methods with built-in quality control~\citep{kalkhof2023m3d}, these methods can only be applied to deep learning-based models and thus cannot be used to assess the quality of segmentations obtained by other methods.